umbraco/UmbracoDocs/umbraco-cloud/upgrades/version-specific-upgrades/migrate-from-umbraco-7-to-8.md

 ## Step 2: Files migration

-Before moving on with the next step, make sure that the Umbraco 8 project is no longer running.
+Before moving on to the next step, make sure that the Umbraco 8 project is no longer running.

 The following files/folders need to be copied into the Umbraco 8 project: